buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcCostResource/Entities/IfcAppliedValue.md

 Applied values may be referenced from a document (such as a price list).
 The relationship between one or more occurrences of _IfcAppliedValue_ (or its subtypes) is achieved through the use of the _IfcExternalReferenceRelationship_ in which the document provides the _IfcExternalReferenceRelationship.RelatingExtReference_ and the value occurrences are the _IfcExternalReferenceRelationship.RelatedResourceObjects_.

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Entity made non-abstract to support general formula expressions of constraints, data type of date-based attributes changed into _IfcDate_, _ValueType_ and _Condition_ promoted from _IfcCostValue_, _Components_ and _ArithmeticOperator_ attributes added to replace _IfcAppliedValueRelationship_ for more efficient encoding and reference tracking.
+> IFC4 CHANGE  Entity made non-abstract to support general formula expressions of constraints, data type of date-based attributes changed into _IfcDate_, _ValueType_ and _Condition_ promoted from _IfcCostValue_, _Components_ and _ArithmeticOperator_ attributes added to replace _IfcAppliedValueRelationship_ for more efficient encoding and reference tracking.

 ## Attributes